roseengineering/my-javascript-bundler/README.md

-Gone are the days when you can bundle your javascript code together using cat.
-Now far more sophisticated bundlers are required.
+You do not have to bundle your javascript code together using cat or with super sophisticated bundlers.
+This bundler is far more simpler.

-However if you want a middle ground you can try my bundler in this repo.
-The bundler supports ES6/ES2015 imports.
-It resembles sstephenson/stitch more than browserify.
+The bundler also supports ES6/ES2015 imports.
+So you can babelify the code and then use this bundler to bundle the result.

-Your source code should be in js/ or src/.
-Imports of source code modules in js/ or src/ should be prefixed with './'.
-Your vendor modules should be in vendor/ or node_modules/.
-Imports of vendor modules are not prefixed.
+Imports of source code
+in js/ or src/ will have their js/ or src/ prefix replaced with a '/'.

+If your vendor libraries are in vendor/ or node\_modules/, imports of these files will have their their above prefixes dropped.

 Relative module addressing is not supported.
 All addressing must be absolute.
-If the module's name ends in /index, this suffix will be stripped.
-Also bundle.py requires python3 to run.
-By default the entry module is '.' which resolves to index.js.
+Bundlejs.py requires python3 to run.
+By default the entry module is 'main.js' which resolves to /main as the import name.
 This can be changed using the -e option.

 For example to bundle a web app you can use:

-     python3 bundle.py vendor/*.js js/*.js js/**/*.js > index.js
+     python3 bundlejs.py vendor/*.js js/*.js js/**/*.js > main.js

-The bundler can also be used for bundling vendor modules together.
+The bundler can also be used for bundling a library together.
 For example to bundle up a module you can use:

-     python3 bundle.py src/*.js src/**/*.js > module.js
+     python3 bundlejs.py src/*.js src/**/*.js > library.js

-In other words, all bundles can be rebundled.

-Now, let's bundle the example in the repo's js directory.
+For example, let's bundle the code in the repo's js directory.

 ```
 ::::::::::::::